 Sure, you might also want to seek advice from friends, family, neighbors, breeders, groomers and so on.
 However, it's important to remember that these people are speaking from their own experiences, and not necessarily from a place of formal education and well-rounded experience.

 If your vet makes a recommendation that you are unable or unwilling to take, speak up!
 Your vet will try to help you find a solution that really works for you.
 Don't turn to potentially unreliable sources, take bad advice, then go back to your vet to "fix it."
-For example: Don't take off the e-collar because a friend said it was fine for her own dog, then get mad at us when you dog chews at the surgery site.
-(That happens all the time.)
+For example: Don't take off the e-collar because a friend said it was fine for her own dog, then get mad at your vet when your dog chews at the surgery site.
+(This kind of thing happens all the time.)

-Here's the point: If you really can't trust your current vet, find a new vet.
-Don't look elsewhere for replacement vet advice.Continue to 6 of 7 below.
+Here's the point: If you really can't trust your current vet, find a new veterinarian.
+Don't look elsewhere for replacement vet advice.Continue to 5 of 6 below.

-We also take home pets that have been abandoned, sometimes overstretching our own means.
+Vets and their staff members also take home pets that have been abandoned, sometimes overstretching their own means.
 Veterinary professionals are very likely to take in three-legged, one-eyed pets with chronic conditions.
 These pets need frequent medications, special diets, and personalized care.
-But we take them in without a second thought.
+But they take the animals in without a second thought.

 All of these situations can affect us on the deepest of levels.
-Some of us cry at the loss of patients; some get frustrated when we cannot help a patient or client; some get angry when things don't go well; some bury the emotions and develop issues later on.
-Suicide and depression rates are high among veterinary professionals.
-Most of us will suffer from compassion fatigue and burnout at some point in our careers.
+Some cry at the loss of patients; some get frustrated when they cannot help a patient or client; some get angry when things don't go well; some bury the emotions and develop issues later on.
+Suicide and depression rates are very high among veterinary professionals.

-We Are Not Miracle Workers (But We Wish We Were)
+Vets Are Not Miracle Workers (But They Wish They Were)

-We wish there were magic wands and magic bullets, but alas, there are none.
+Vets wish there were magic wands and potions, but alas, there are none.
 Miracles happen, but not very often.
-Sometimes vets need to refer you to a specialist.
-Sometimes your vet cannot help your pet except to offer a painless end to suffering.
-Sometimes vets even make mistakes, but of course they do their best to avoid that.
+Sometimes your vet may need to refer you to a specialist.
+Sometimes your vet cannot help a pet except to offer a painless end to suffering.
+Sometimes vets even make mistakes, but of course, they do their best to avoid that.

-Please be patient with your veterinarian and her staff.
-They went through a lot of education, training and experience to be there for you and your pet.
+Please be patient with your veterinarian and her team.
+They all went through a lot of education, training, and experience to be there for you and your pet.
 Everything they do is for the well-being of you and your pet.